Check out v4 of the Fauna CLI

 Set up a database for the application.

-1. Log in to Fauna using the CLI:
+1. If you haven’t already, log in to Fauna using the CLI:

 2. Create an ecommerce directory and navigate to it: